Wilto/wilto-makes-food/_src/articles/understanding-sourdough.md

 * Make your cuts at a 45-degree angle if you want those coveted “ears”—the flaps of crust that curl up and out over the slashes, once baked.
 Said slashes are called _grigne_; French for “grin.”
 * For a longer loaf, make sure your cuts overlap each other slightly, so your loaf has room to expand uniformly.
 Likewise—for longer loaves—make your cuts down the length of the bread, not across.

 ### Baking with Steam

 The big difference between baking just-okay bread and baking really good bread is steam.
 Trapping steam in the oven means that the crust of your bread won’t dry out—so it stays flexible, allowing it to stretch as the bread expands.
 A flexible crust means a better oven spring and a nicer crumb.

 It also means the crust itself bakes up better—to a point.
-Steam helps the starches on the surface of the dough gelatinize, forming a crisp, glossy, blistered outer layer—which, with enough time and heat becomes a rich, glossy, caramelized brown. _Too much_ steam will keep the crust too cool—and prevent that second phase from kicking in, leaving you with a pale, shiny, gummy crust.
+Steam helps the starches on the surface of the dough gelatinize, forming a crisp, glossy, blistered outer layer—which, with enough time and heat becomes a rich, glossy, caramelized brown. _Too much_ steam will keep the crust too cool—and prevent that second phase from kicking in, leaving you with a pale, gummy crust.

 Bakeries have fancy steam-injection ovens to deal with all this steam fine-tuning.
 You and I do not.
 So, there are a couple of tricks we can use instead, from least to most practical.